homma/krc/README.md

 - make it looks like a plain C software
 - remove BCPL dependency completely
 - CAPITAL LETTER to small letter
-- replace long long with int64_t with stdint.h
 - replace BOOL with bool and stdbool.h
-- rename bcpl to iolib
 - rename listpack to listlib
 - separate main() from listlib
 - separate commands into their own file